aammd/MS_computational_ecology_opinion/ms.md

 that builds on the skills that are specific to different approaches.

-There is no tip-toeing around the fact that computational ecologists will be *data consumer*, and this data will have to come from ecologists with active field programs.
+There is no tip-toeing around the fact that computational ecologists will be *data consumers*, and this data will have to come from ecologists with active field programs.
 Recognizing that computational ecology *needs* this data as a condition for its continued existence and relevance should motivate the establishment of a way to credit and recognize the role of *data producers*